 Self-motivated servant leader that specializes in developing and maximizing talent in others.
 Able to summarize complex issues for executive review.
 Highly polished in top-level command politics, strategy and tact with the ability to resolve difficult situations with grace and diplomacy.
 Consistently recognized by high-level executives, senior managers and peers as a superior performer with consistent top peer rankings.
 Frequently selected for strategic level assignments including tours as in US Central Command, European Command, and Pacific Command, as well as Headquarters Air Force.

-Luke Hartig is Senior Vice President, Product Strategy and Consulting, at National Journal, where he supports public policy professionals with a range of research and analytic products.
+Luke Hartig is Senior Vice President of Product Strategy and Consulting at National Journal.
 Prior to joining the Atlantic Media Company, Luke served as Senior Director for Counterterrorism at the National Security Council (NSC) in the Obama White House, where he played a key role in the 2015 U.S. hostage policy reforms.
-Luke previously worked in the Office of the Secretary of Defense, serving as Deputy Director for Counterterrorism Operations.
-Luke has also served in various positions with the State Department, Office of Management and Budget, Government Accountability Office, and U.S. Forces Afghanistan.
+Luke previously served as Deputy Director for Counterterrorism Operations in the Office of the Secretary of Defense.
+Luke has also held various positions with the State Department, Office of Management and Budget, Government Accountability Office, and U.S. Forces Afghanistan.
 He began his career as a Peace Corps volunteer in Guatemala.

 Roy Hallums earned a management BBA from the University of Memphis and an M.S. in management from the U.S. Navy Post Graduate School in Monterey, CA. Work as a career Naval officer and a civilian defense related contractor has taken him to employment sites worldwide.
 Significant time was spent in China, the Philippines, and recently the Middle East.
 Departmental and budgetary authority often included over $100 million and large human resource staffs.